 1. Resilient Weeds

 Some varieties of weeds are just downright tough to get rid of.
-Such varieties can have features including waxy leaves, hairs, or extensive root systems when compared to...[read more]
+Such varieties can have features including waxy leaves, hairs, or extensive root systems when...[read more]

 (image source: http://www.rederlandscaping.com)